michalzajac8338/michalzajac8338.github.io/JavaProjects/WhoWantsToBeAMillionaire/README.md

 The aim of the project is to demonstrate understanding of issues:
 * simple JavaFX implementation,
+* testing with JUnit (given/when/then, paramterized Tests, tests with Mockito),
 * classes, interfaces,
 * collections, access restrictions etc.